 Arriving at nearby Burksville Station by train, early visitors were met by horse-drawn wagons and transported the last few miles to the cave entrance.
 The cavern's passages and formations were illuminated by kerosene lamps attached to the walls.
 A steady stream of curiosity seekers marveled at the underground wonders during the run of the St. Louis World's Fair, but when the fair closed, visitation tot he cave dropped.
 The first attempt to reap financial benefit from Illinois Caverns ended in 1907.

 In 1947, the farm on which the cave was located was sold to William Hayden.
 Hayden and his nephew then made a second attempt to commercialize the cave.
 Some improvements were made, including the installation of electric lights in the main passageways.
-Advertisements proclaimed "Manmmoth Cave of Illinois (as the cave was know in the early 1900s) -- One of the World's Most Beautiful Caves."
+Advertisements proclaimed "Mammoth Cave of Illinois (as the cave was know in the early 1900s) -- One of the World's Most Beautiful Caves."
 The expected throngs of tourists did not materialize and the venture soon failed.
 Until Hayden's nephew, Robert, sold the cave to the State of Illinois in 1985, the site was only periodically visited.

 About the time the Haydens' venture failed, Armin Krueger became the caretaker of the cave.
 Krueger was born about a quarter of a mile from the cave entrance and had spent much of his adult life guiding visitors through Illinois Caverns and exploring the caves of Monroe County.

 The process of cave formation involves the power of water over rock.
-The rocks that form the base of the Illinois Ozark, Shawnee Hills and Mississippi Border Natural Divisions area the sort most susceptible to the forces of water.
+The rocks that form the base of the Illinois Ozark, Shawnee Hills and Mississippi Border natural divisions area the sort most susceptible to the forces of water.
 Millions of years ago huge, shallow seas covered much of this area and deposited many layers of organic and carbonate sediments, forming the limestone and dolomite bedrock that dominate the region today.
 These types of rocks are easily dissolved and carried off by water, especially along the subterranean cracks or "joints" common to these sedimentary deposits.

 Over millenniums of time, the dissolving action of water along the subterranean cracks formed large, water-filled conduits or underground streams.
 Meanwhile, erosion on the surface began to cut valleys into the surrounding countryside.
 As the surface valleys deepened, some of the underground passages were drained, creating the air-filled passages known as caves.